Particular/docs.particular.net/nservicebus/operations/installers.md

 Installers may need to be run depending on the arguments that are provided to the host or aspects the environment the endpoint is hosted in.

-For example installers can be enabled based on command line arguments:
+For example, installers can be enabled based on command line arguments:

 snippet: InstallersRunWhenNecessaryCommandLine

-They can also be enabled by a machine name convention like:
+They can also be enabled by a machine name convention:

 snippet: InstallersRunWhenNecessaryMachineNameConvention